 I was asked to share the Easter Story using a set of resurrection eggs with a large group of children for our church's Easter Egg hunt.
-I didn't want to read it from a book, but wanted them to be able to participate.
+I didn't want to read it from a book, but wanted them to be able to participate and use actual Bible verses.
 I also wanted to make sure the story was accurate from Scripture and contained the message of the Gospel for the kids as well as adults visiting our church.

 When using this story, allow the child that found each numbered egg to come up and open it for all to see what is in it before proceeding with each section of the story.
 To print, here is a pdf Easter Story copy.